 (b) Location.
-The following area is a safety zone: This zone includes the waters of Newport River directly under the main span of the U.S. Highway 70 fixed bridge at Morehead City, North Carolina, located at latitude 34°43′15″ North, longitude 076°41′39″ West, and 100 yards on either side of that bridge.
+The following area is a safety zone: This zone includes the waters of Newport River directly under, latitude 34°43′15″ North, longitude 076°41′39″ West, and 100 yards on either side of the U.S. Highway 70 Fixed bridge at Morehead City, North Carolina.

 (c) Regulations.
 (1) The general regulations contained in § 165.23 of this part apply to the area described in paragraph (b) of this section.

 (2) Persons or vessels requiring entry into or passage through any portion of the safety zone must first request authorization from the Captain of the Port, or a designated representative, unless the Captain of the Port previously announced via Marine Safety Radio Broadcast on VHF Marine Band Radio channel 22 (157.1 MHz) that this regulation will not be enforced in that portion of the safety zone.
 The Captain of the Port can be contacted at telephone number (252) 247-4570 or by radio on Start Printed Page 18672VHF Marine Band Radio, channels 13 and 16.

 (d) Enforcement.
 The U.S. Coast Guard may be assisted in the patrol and enforcement of the zone by Federal, State, and local agencies.

 (e) Enforcement period.
 This section will be enforced from 10 a.m. to 4 p.m. on June 30, 2011 unless cancelled earlier by the Captain of the Port.